evoziosk/caelestia-shell-mango/README.md

 ### How do I make my colour scheme change with my wallpaper?

-Set a wallpaper via the launcher or `caelestia wallpaper` and set the scheme to the dynamic scheme via the launcher or `caelestia scheme set`. e.g.
+Set a wallpaper via the launcher and set the scheme to the dynamic scheme.
+If you have caelestia-cli installed:

 ```sh
 caelestia wallpaper -f <path/to/file>
 caelestia scheme set -n dynamic
 ```

+Without caelestia-cli, you can use the launcher (Super + Space) to search for wallpapers and schemes!

 ### My wallpapers aren't showing up in the launcher!